kudko/devland/README.md

 This script loops through the folder with shapefiles.
 For each shapefile it determines the coordinates of the 4 extreme corners that form a rectangular, which covers each shapefile.
 Then it selects the correct 1x1-degree NED tiles and merges them together to cover the whole each shapefile.
 Finally, it applies a zonal statistics tool to get the amount of developable and developed land in each census tract.
 The resulting zonal statistics tables contains data on the amount of developable and developed land, as well as the mean and standard deviation of the slope in each Census Tract.

 ### Directions on how to use the scripts
-Part 1 script
+#### Part 1 script
 The application of this script is pretty straightforward.
 A user needs to specify a set of input paths that are defined at the beginning of the script.
 Besides of that, a user might want to alter SQL clause that defines what parcels should be used for developable land.

 #### Part 2 script
 It is important that a user follows the specified here directory structures and naming convention for the input files.
 Two root paths should be specified: the one, which contains all the raster files with developable and developed land obtained by Part 1 and another one, which contains state features with census tracts.

 Rasters:
 Raster files for one arc-second each are located in separate subdirectories of the root directory.
 The user should specify a root directory path for rasters in "rootRasters" at the beginning of the file.
-The name of each subdirectory should follow the following pattern: `nXXwYYY`, where XX is the latitude and YYY is a longitude in seconds.
-Each of these directories should contain 3 raster files: the first one - original, the second one with the name `nXXwYYY_PBL` - raster containing the information on developable land and the third one - "nXXwYYY_LPD", containing the information on developed land.
+The name of each subdirectory should follow the following pattern: `nXXwYYY`, where `XX` is the latitude and `YYY` is a longitude in seconds.
+Each of these directories should contain 3 raster files: the first one - original, the second one with the name `nXXwYYY_PBL` - raster containing the information on developable land and the third one - `nXXwYYY_LPD`, containing the information on developed land.

 Only the second and the third rasters will be used.
 Eventually, selected rasters will be mosaiced (merged) together in two separate combined raster files, which cover the whole state.
 One for the developable land and another one for the developed land.
 After this step a zonal statistics tool is applied to the both files, providing a user with the amount of developable land and the average slope separately for developable (PBL extension) and developed land (LPD extension) in each Census Tract.

 Census tracts:
 A user should have another directory, which contains the shapefiles of census tracts.
 Each such shapefile should cover the whole state and be placed in a separate subdirectory.
-The name of the subdirectory does not matter, but the name of the shapefile should follow the pattern: `tl_2010_XX_tract00`, where XX stands for the state FIPS code.
+The name of the subdirectory does not matter, but the name of the shapefile should follow the pattern: `tl_2010_XX_tract00`, where `XX` stands for the state FIPS code.

 References: